This function estimates the marginal cumulative incidence for failures of

 that the wrappers used in the library will play nicely with the input

-variables, which will be names(adjustVars)
+variables, which will be names(adjustVars).

 A character specification of the right-hand side of the

-option of a call to glm
+equation passed to the formula option of a call to glm

 for the outcome regression.
-Ignored if SL.ftime
+Ignored if SL.ftime is not equal to

-to specify the treatment in this formula
+NULL.
+Use "trt" to specify the treatment in this formula

 (see examples).
 The formula can additionally include any variables

-found in names(adjustVars)
+found in names(adjustVars).

 A character specification of the right-hand side of the

-option of a call to glm
+equation passed to the formula option of a call to glm

 for the estimate of the conditional hazard for censoring.
 Ignored if

-is not equal to NULL
+SL.ctime is not equal to NULL.
+Use "trt" to

 specify the treatment in this formula (see examples).
 The formula can

-additionally include any variables found in names(adjustVars)
+additionally include any variables found in names(adjustVars).

 A character specification of the right-hand side of the

-option of a call to glm
+equation passed to the formula option of a call to glm

 for the estimate of the conditional probability of treatment.
 Ignored

-is not equal to NULL
+if SL.trt is not equal to NULL.
+The formula can include

-any variables found in names(adjustVars)
+any variables found in names(adjustVars).

 The type of regression to be performed if fitting GLMs in